telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 ## Database management scripts

-Orion Context Broker comes along with some scripts that can be use to do some browsing and administrative actions in the database, installed in the `/usr/share/contextBroker` directory.
+Orion Context Broker comes with a few scripts that can be used for browsing and administrative activities in the database, installed in the `/usr/share/contextBroker` directory.

-In order to use them, you need to install the pymongo driver (version 2.5 or above) as a requirement to run it, typically using (run it as root or using the sudo command):
+In order to use these scripts, you need to install the pymongo driver (version 2.5 or above), typically using (run it as root or using the sudo command):

 ` pip-python install pymongo`